Heart rate zones are an effective way of measuring your exertion levels when pacing. Your heart rate is closely related to your level of exertion.

 A number of our members have POTS or take medication that impacts their heart rate.
 Whilst it might take more adjusting in the initial stages many of them are using Visible very effectively.

-You might want to turn notifications off while you're gathering this data.
+If you have POTS, you may get more notifications than usual while gathering your first 4 days of data, so you might want to turn off your notifications.
 To do this, go to your Profile screen, select Pacing settings, and then select Pacing notifications.